ADirin/DataBase_Solution/Week 1/Lecture_1.md

 - **Definition**: The time period during which a fact is recorded in the database.
 - **Example**: A record of a product's price change might be stored in the database at 2023-06-01, reflecting when it was actually recorded.

-### Decision Time
-- **Definition**: The point in time when a fact is known or a decision is made about it.
-- **Example**: A manager's decision to approve an employee's salary raise might be recorded on 2023-07-01, which reflects when the decision was made.

 A record of a product's price change might be stored in the database at `2023-06-01`, reflecting when it was actually recorded.

 | ProductID | ProductName | Price | TransactionTime |